TristanCD116/Arduino-Clock/README.md

 Contributions are welcome!
 If you have any improvements or suggestions, feel free to fork the repository and create a pull request.
 Please follow the contributing guidelines.

 ## Acknowledgments
-The provided modified STL files were originally designed by [elegooofficial](https://github.com/elegooofficial)
+- The provided modified STL files were originally designed by [elegooofficial](https://github.com/elegooofficial).
+- I2C bus library used in this program was created by [Rob Tillaart](https://github.com/RobTillaart)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.